probcomp/GenParticleFilters.jl/README.md

 - Move-reweight rejuvenation, which increases particle diversity while reweighting particles [[5]](#5)
 - Sequential Monte Carlo over a series of distinct models, via [trace translators](https://www.gen.dev/stable/ref/trace_translators/) [[6]](#6)
 - SMCP³, a method which generalizes [[1]](#1), [[5]](#5) and [[6]](#6) through particle updates that support auxiliary randomness and deterministic transformations  [[7]](#7)
+- Particle filter resizing methods, which can be used in online adaptation of the total number of particles [[8]](#8)
 - Utility functions to compute distributional statistics (e.g. mean and variance) for the inferred latent variables

 ## Example